In photos: Massive Maratha march in Mumbai paints the town saffron

 As the morcha began at 11 am, the protestors were seen tearing up banners put up by the Shiv Sena.
 The agitators said they did not want any kind of political interference, PTI reported.

 The first Maratha Kranti Morcha was held in August last year, demanding death penalty for the accused in the gang rape and murder of a 15-year-old in Maharashtra’s Kopardi village in 2016.
-Besides, the protestors have also demanded amendments in the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989, quotas for Marathis in government jobs and educational institutes and a minimum support price for farmers, among other things.
+Besides, the protestors have also demanded amendments to the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989, quotas for Marathis in government jobs and educational institutes and a minimum support price for farmers, among other things.

 Later in the day, Maharashtra Chief Minister Devendra Fadnavis said the demand of the Maratha community for reservation in jobs and colleges has been referred to the backward classes commission.
 The panel will carry out a study to see the feasibility of the demand, he said.

 Besides, the state government granted land and a sum of Rs 5 crore to each district to build hostels for Maratha students.
-The government also promised Maratha students concessions in fees for 605 education courses, interest-free loans up to Rs 10 lakh for self-employment.
+The government also promised Maratha students concessions in fees for 605 courses and interest-free loans up to Rs 10 lakh for self-employment.